SelfCareMap

 4. May Help Detoxify the Body

-While the concept of “detoxing” is often overstated, Epsom salt baths may support the body’s natural elimination processes.
-Sulfate ions are believed to assist in flushing toxins and heavy metals from the cells, while also helping to form proteins in joint tissue and the lining of the digestive tract.
-Think of it as a gentle reset for your system.
+While the concept of detoxing is often overstated in the wellness industry, Epsom salt baths may support the body’s natural elimination processes.
+Sulfate ions are believed to assist in flushing toxins and heavy metals from the cells.
+Additionally, sulfates are necessary for the body to form proteins in joint tissue and the lining of the digestive tract.

 5. Soothes Skin Irritations

 Epsom salt has mild exfoliating and anti-inflammatory properties.
-It can help soothe conditions like eczema, psoriasis, or minor sunburn by reducing itching and redness.
-Just be sure to moisturize afterward, as the salt can be slightly drying for some skin types.
+When dissolved, it helps to cleanse the skin and remove dead cells, while the magnesium helps to reduce redness and swelling.
+It can help soothe conditions like eczema, psoriasis, or minor sunburn by reducing itching and calming the skin barrier.

 6. Improves Circulation